zwazoe/router-post/README.md

 Router Post is very lightweight and you won't have to worry about much logics when posting to the database.
 You simply  have to tell router-post what is what.

 ### small project
 Lets create a small project where you must add data to the database.
-The data will conside of objects and arrays.
-Here is the model.
+The data will consist of objects and arrays.

+Let's implement the model.

 ````
 const mongoose = require('mongoose');